arogozhnikov/python3_with_pleasure/README.md

 ## Globbing with `**`

-Recursive folder globbing is not easy in python2, even custom module [glob2](https://github.com/miracle2k/python-glob2) was written to overcome this.
-Recurive flag is supported since python3.6:
+Recursive folder globbing is not easy in python2, even custom module [glob2](https://github.com/miracle2k/python-glob2) exists that overcomes this.
+Recursive flag is supported since Python 3.6:

 ```python
 import glob